eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

-* Registration information can be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API, but the *filterJson* and *sortJson* query parameters are (currently) being ignored.
+* Registration information can be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API.
+The  *filterJson* query parameter currently only allows one filter expression per request, the *sortJson* query parameter is (currently) being ignored.
   The result set will always be sorted by the device Id in ascending order.
 {{% /notice %}}